-There are 2 types of fetal blood transfusions:
+There are two types of fetal blood transfusions:

 A transfusion is needed when the fetus has severe anemia.
 Anemia is a low level of red blood cells.
 Severe anemia in a fetus can cause death.
 Anemia can be caused by:

-Problems from the procedure are rare, but all procedures have some risk.
+Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 Before the transfusion, you may be given:

-With IVT, the fetus might be paralyzed for a short time.
-This is to allow access to fetal blood vessels and to reduce injury to the fetus.
-During both IVT and IPT, the doctor will monitor the fetus with an ultrasound scan.
-The ultrasound will:
+With IVT, medicine may be used to keep the fetus still for a short time.
+This will lower the risk of injury to the fetus.
+During both IVT and IPT, the doctor will watch the fetus with an ultrasound.

-The transfusions may need to be repeated every 2-4 weeks until your doctor decides that it is safe to deliver the fetus.
+Transfusions may need to be repeated every 2 to 4 weeks until it is safe to deliver.

-Call your doctor if any of the following occur:
+Call your doctor if you have: